tpsawant027/runboxd/README.md

   builds.
 - A compile-once, run-many endpoint (run one program against several inputs without recompiling).
-- A per-language capacity table, to size deployments by language mix.
 - A simple web front-end for trying code interactively.